Working Holiday Visa in Canada - IEC 2020

 If you haven’t settled on your career path but you are willing to work in an unskilled position with other young adults (for example ski resorts) or you are enrolled/have attained tertiary education outside of Canada, you can use the opportunity as a gap year in Canada.
 The difference between this program and others is that your amazing trip will allow you to earn money so that you can fund your travels during your stay.
 This is a great way to pay off all your expenses you will incur while in Canada.

 You will also gain valuable Canadian professional working experience to better compete in the global economy.
-Your career horizons will broaden by working with people who have diverse cultural backgrounds while learning new approaches to doing business, experiencing a different country and developing your language skills.
+Your career horizons will broaden by working with people who have diverse cultural backgrounds while learning new approaches to doing business, experiencing a different country, and developing your language skills.

-The Working Holiday Visa is the most popular option and has a strict quota that is filled every year.
-This visa is the most flexible in terms of a work-life balance as it allows you the obtain an open work permit which gives you the freedom to work anywhere in the country, for as long as you’d like before or after travelling through Canada’s picturesque wilderness.
+The Canadian Working Holiday Visa is the most popular option and has a strict quota that is filled every year.
+This visa is the most flexible in terms of a work-life balance as it allows you the obtain an open work permit which gives you the freedom to work anywhere in the country, for as long as you’d like before or after traveling through Canada’s picturesque wilderness.
 Your permit will be valid for 12 - 24 months depending on your nationality and where you apply from.
 If this program speaks to you, make sure to apply as soon as possible so as not to miss out.

 - Create an online profile where you’ll be asked questions based on the criteria listed below.